 In general, if an operation succeeds, solrctl exits silently with a success exit code.
 If an error occurs, solrctl prints a diagnostics message combined with a failure exit code. solrctl supports specifying a log4j.properties file by setting the LOG4J_PROPS environment variable.
 By default, the LOG4J_PROPS setting specifies the log4j.properties in the solr configuration directory.
 For example, /etc/solr/conf/log4j.properties.
 Many solrctl commands redirect stderr to /dev/null, so Cloudera recommends that your log4j properties file specify a location other than stderr for log output.

-You can execute solrctl on any host that is configured as part of the SolrCloud.
-To execute any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.
+You can run solrctl on any host that is configured as part of the SolrCloud.
+To run any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.

 If you are using solrctl to manage your deployment in an environment that requires Kerberos authentication, you must have a valid Kerberos ticket, which you can get using kinit.

 For collection configuration, users have the option of interacting directly with ZooKeeper using the instancedir option or using Solr's ConfigSet API using the config option.
-For more information on this topic, see Understanding configs and instancedirs.
+For more information, see Understanding configs and instancedirs.

 solrctl [options] command [command-arg] [command [command-arg]] ...

 Each element and its possible values are described in the following sections.

 - --solr <solr_uri>: Directs solrctl to a SolrCloud web API available at the specified URI.
 This option is required for hosts running outside of SolrCloud.
 A sample URI might be: http://search01.example.com:8983/solr.

 - --zk <zk_ensemble>: Directs solrctl to a particular ZooKeeper quorum.
 This option is required for hosts running outside of SolrCloud.
 For example: zk01.example.com:2181,zk02.example.com:2181,zk03.example.com:2181/solr.
 Output from solrctl commands that use the zkcli option is sent to /dev/null, so no results are displayed.

 - --help: Prints help.

 - --quiet: Suppresses most solrctl messages.

-The solrctl commands init, instancedir, config, collection, core, and cluster affect the entire SolrCloud deployment and are executed only once per required operation.
+The solrctl commands init, instancedir, config, collection, core, cluster, and sentry affect the entire SolrCloud deployment and are run only once per required operation.

 The solrctl core command affects a single SolrCloud host.